monicacorrea/monicacorrea/README.md

 - 🧩 UX and product thinking
 - 🐍 Python for data and research projects

-## Featured projects

-### Legado lingüístico indígena
-Research project exploring the influence of Indigenous languages on Spanish and English.

-### Venezuelan Dream Stories
-Data collection and research project using Python and the Twitter API.

-### Currency Conversion Calculator
-A Python tool designed to simplify currency conversion for Venezuelan users.

 ## Currently learning

 - Technical Writing